 Usually, doctors take a sample of urine analyze it (urinalysis) and send it to be cultured and checked for bacteria.
 Urine tests can help identify urinary tract infections.

 Other tests are rarely needed but may include culturing a sample of tissue taken from the lining of the uterus and imaging tests, usually computed tomography, of the abdomen.

 Treatment of Infections of the Uterus After Delivery

 Antibiotics given intravenously

-If the uterus is infected, women are usually given antibiotics (usually clindamycin plus gentamicin) intravenously until they have had no fever for at least 48 hours.
+If the uterus is infected, women are usually given antibiotics by vein (intravenously) until they have had no fever for at least 48 hours.
 Afterward, most women do not need to take antibiotics by mouth.